Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 5 ways COVID-19 may have helped you buy a car

 It’s no secret that the COVID-19 pandemic has upended car-buying as we know it — at least for the short term.
 Take advantage of current car-buying programs and deals after you understand how they affect your bank account for better or worse.

+On the flip side, used vehicle dealers are seeing rising demand even outpacing the cars available for sale, according to Consumer Reports.
 As further confirmation, Cox Automotive reported a 4% rise in certified pre-owned vehicle sales from September to October 2020, and Carvana stock has skyrocketed from $30 to $200 as more shoppers value its online service and nationwide delivery.

 - What it means for new car buyers: You could get the most car for your money if you go after financing deals and price cuts on a new car, but expect lower trade-in values as dealers compensate for their slow-moving new vehicles.

 - What it means for used car buyers: Expect many older models to cost more than they might have last year.
 You might score a deal if you buy from a private seller looking to sell fast and upgrade their car.

 2. Shop and buy online — and test-drive for up to a week

 Sites like Carvana and Fair have become more popular during the pandemic because it’s easier than ever to shop for and buy a car online.
 Services like Carvana, Vroom and CarMax offer used cars and in-house financing to make the process as quick as possible.
 There are also a variety of apps you can use to buy a car to help make research simple.

 3. Visit a dealership — but take precautions

 Manufacturers and dealers are also expanding delivery services.
 But if you have to go in person, consider dealers with less foot traffic like a rural lot — and be sure to ask about cleaning procedures.